minetest/contentdb/app/flatpages/help/editors.md

 * The package, release, and screenshot approval queues.
 * Packages which are outdated or are missing tags.
 * A list of forum topics without packages.
-  Editors can create the packages or "discard" them if they don't think it's worth adding them.

 ## Editor Notifications